timqian/follows-you/README.md

 # Follows You?

-Adds a tag indicating whether a user follows you on GitHub
+Check if a user is following you on GitHub.

 ## Screenshot